|Stillaig - a description of the alignment at standing stones at Stillaig, Cowal, and their astronomical significance.|

 Alignment, Standing stone NR931683* & 936678*

 How to find: This site is on the southern tip of the Cowal peninsula.
 From the village of Tighnabruaich follow the B8000 south to Kames then west to the crossroads at Millhouse.
 Continue west from here on the unclassified road (signposted 'Portavadie').
 After 1.5km you will pass the road to Stillaig farm on the left ; 200m further on is another track on the left which leads to the standing stone.
 This is a private road and not suitable for cars.
 A walk of one kilometre brings you to the single stone, from where the large stone of the alignment is visible across the moor to the north-west.
+There is also a path from Portavadie (which starts at the abandoned Pollphail village, NR 93307 69130), which passes the stones.

 Best time of year to visit: Summer solstice sunset ; major standstill moonset.